mr-shrayan/messageit/README.md

 This project is created as an alternative for Whatsapp.
 All the files and codes are attached herewith.
 Please fell free to upgrade as your own.

 Developer : Shrayan Bandyopadhyay.
-Credits : Rahul Roy, Prof.Joydeb Sir.
+Credits : Rahul Roy, Prof.Joydeb Mondal.